pawandubey/blog/content/bayes.md

 I am using the [ruby_stemmer](https://github.com/aurelian/ruby-stemmer) gem which allows me to use the [Snowball Stemmer](http://snowball.tartarus.org) to clean up the text.
 We will also remove the commonly occuring words in English, like _I_, _we_, _an_, _the_, called **stop_words** from the text, for which I will use a custom file called _stop_words.list_.

-The `tokenize` method above takes a block of text, splits it into words, ignores the stop words and stems and returns all other words one by one for the block to process.
+The `tokenize` method above takes a block of text, splits it into words, ignores the stop words, and stems and returns all other words one by one for the block to process.
 I like using blocks in Ruby as much as possible as they simplify the code, as we will see.

 Our classifier API will consist of two methods, `train` and `classify`, both of which do what it says on the tin.
 The `train` method is quite simple.
 We will provide the classifier with a category and some corresponding text.
 The system will store the category in the set if it not already exists, and then it will `tokenize` the text using our method from above and add it to the model - which is nothing but a `hash`.
 The model will store the number of times each word has been seen for every category.
 This will allow us to perform some easy calculations required for the classification.